Molly Tefend , November 30, 2017

 Therefore, on November 16, 2017, a United States District Court in Connecticut issued a judgment against Chemro LLC d/b/a People’s Choice, and Defendant Robert Y. Mercier II for back pay in the amount of $67,151.14, which includes minimum wage and overtime payments due, as well as liquidated damages, compensatory damages, punitive damages, civil money penalties, and interest.
 The Court also ordered that the company and its owner comply with the FLSA and “refrain from discharging or discriminating against employees who initiate or cooperate with an FLSA investigation.”

 The FLSA requires that most employees receive one-and-one-half times their regular rate of pay when they work more than 40 hours in a work week and that employers maintain adequate and accurate records of employees’ wages and work hours.
-If you feel that you are not being properly paid wages you have earned, you should call us for a free consultation.
+If you feel that you are not being properly paid wages you have earned, you should call our unpaid wages lawyer for a free consultation.
 You may have a viable claim and we can help you determine the best course of action after thorough consideration of your situation.
 We can be reached at 800-274-5927.

 (Advertising Material: This Notice is for informational purposes and should not be construed as legal advice).